SamanthaLorin/self-ordering-kiosk-system/README.md

 # Self-Ordering Kiosk System

-A Java-based self-ordering kiosk system that allows customers to place orders while providing administrators with tools to manage menu items and monitor transactions.
+A Java-based self-ordering kiosk system that allows customers to place orders while providing admin with tools to manage menu items and monitor transactions.

 ## Features